VenixBR/ARQIII_RiscV_Work/README.md

 ## Generating Applications <a name="generating-applications"></a>

 On `riscv-app-gen` you can find some risc-v applications (C, bin, elf) in the subdirectories.
 Also, you can generate your own program file by executing the `make` command specifying the C code e.g `make SRC=main.c`.
-This will use  `riscv64-unknown-elf-ld` to manually link the code.

-You can also use gcc (`riscv64-unknown-elf-gcc`) to compile and link,  e.g `make gcc_elf SRC=main.c`.

 You must have [riscv-gnu-toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain) installed with Linux multilib and available in your `PATH` environment variable.